Scawoo Health Testing For Our Breeding australian cobberdogs

 Hip and Elbow testing Australian Cobberdogs

 We are using the hip information as an extra tool to consider when matching breeding pairs.
-We are very fortunate as two of our boys have incredible scores.
 Our aim is to hopefully tighten the offspring over time as a tighter hip has less chance of hip dysplacia.

 We are excited to be moving forward in this direction for the betterment of the breed.